What Your Workouts Might Be Telling You About Your Liver Health

 When intense exercise causes a spike in liver enzymes, it doesn’t always mean liver disease, but it does mean your body’s under stress.

-If your blood test shows elevated liver enzymes, like ALT or AST, your first thought might be liver disease.
+If your blood test shows elevated liver enzymes, like ALT or How To Improve Your AST Naturally, your first thought might be liver disease.
 But what if you’ve just come off a tough workout or long run?

 It turns out that your liver enzymes can be temporarily elevated after an intense physical activity because of muscle damage.
 These enzymes, especially AST, are also found in your muscles.
 When muscle fibers break down, even from something as routine as strength training, these enzymes leak into your bloodstream.